top of page

 Tri Sigma’s legacy is more than a building—it is 125 years of sisterhood which extend far beyond Walton House.

 Some of the furnishings purchased for specific rooms of the Walton House have been sold to the buyer and will remain at 225 N. Muhlenberg.
-Other items have been carefully inventoried, packed, and moved into the admin building to await transport to North Carolina.
-We will let members know if any remaining items become available.
+The NHQ sign and commemorative bricks have been relocated to our future property in Chapel Hill.

 1. You have previously unsubscribed from Tri Sigma emails.